-Oh, and before I forget: It sleeps INCREDIBLY cool, among the coolest I’ve tried.
+Oh, and before I forget: It sleeps incredibly cool, among the coolest I’ve tried.

-- Brooklyn Bedding offers a 120 night trial and 3 year warranty.
+- Brooklyn Bedding offers a 120-night trial and 3-year warranty

-- Free shipping and returns through FedEx.
+- Free shipping and returns through FedEx

-- Extremely well priced for what you get.
+- Extremely well priced for the quality

-- Sleeps incredibly cool — seriously.
+- Sleeps incredibly cool — seriously

-- Good weight and great for hugging/snuggling.
+- Good weight and great for hugging/snuggling

-- The Plush was very soft and I thought bordered on not supportive enough for side sleepers.
+- The Plush was very soft and I thought bordered on not supportive enough for side sleepers

 Final Word on Brooklyn Bedding’s Latex Pillow